What types of gambling are legal in Connecticut?

 Fantasy Sports in Connecticut

 Fantasy sports contests are legal in Connecticut.
-All large fantasy sports operators accept players from the state.
-This includes DraftKings, FanDuel, Fantasy Draft and Yahoo.
+Several large fantasy sports operators accept players from the state.
 College and professional events are allowed.
 Contest entries may be made on mobile apps or websites.
 Fantasy prop bets are not permitted.

 Fantasy Sports Laws in Connecticut

 Daily Fantasy Sports has been legal since 2017 when a specific DFS bill was passed to ensure the state received proper fees and taxes from operators and players alike.
 However, the new law restricts the number of operators allowed in the state, bringing the number down to just three.